 Things to do with kids in Manchester city centre

 Hidden away on the top floor of the Print works is a brilliant Adventure Golf place.
-You can choose from two different courses, or play both, and also enjoy food and drink between games, the perfect way to break up a day of shopping.
+You can choose from two different courses, or play both, and also enjoy food and drink between games, the perfect way to break up a day of shopping in Manchester with kids.

 If culture is more your thing then Manchester has some fabulous museums, some free and some that charge a small fee for entry.
 One that is definitely worth a visit if you have football mad kids is The National Football Museum , where you learn about the history of football, get to see some brilliant memorabilia and even have the chance for some hands on interactive fun.